DIY Outdoor Kitchen

 This post contains affiliate links.
 Read full disclosure here.

-Detailed measurements will not be part of this post.
 If you have considered an outdoor kitchen and are handy with wood and tools, the process photos will help you.
 Depending on what cooking equipment you own and the size of your space, your measurements will need to adjust for that anyway.

 I will be sharing our thought process on the design, which is very important.